rooqidev/Gold-Hunter-Game-by-RooqiDev/README.md

 It is my first vanilla JS game project.
 It’s a simple 2D browser game where the player collects coins, avoids enemies, and tries to score as high as possible.

-"Keyboard Support Added"
+*Keyboard Support Added

 * Press Enter for Starting the Match
 * Press ArrowKeys for Moving around Walls

-## 🚀 Live Demo
+🚀 Live Demo
 👉 [Play the Game Here](https://rooqidev.github.io/Gold-Hunter-Game-by-RooqiDev/)

 ## 💻 Features